-As of December 31, 2013, the Company has not identified any unrecognized tax positions.
+As of December 31, 2014, the Company has not identified any unrecognized tax positions.
 The Company files tax returns in the U.S. Federal and various state jurisdictions.
+The Company recognized, when applicable interest and penalties related to income taxes in other income (expense) in its consolidated statement of income (loss).
 The Company is no longer subject to U.S. or state tax examinations for the years prior to 2011.
 The Company does not believe there will be any material changes in unrecognized tax positions over the next twelve months.